AverageJuliet/DebianKindleUpdated/README.md

 You should now have a working Debian install.

-Finally, you need to setup Debian (IF YOU HAVE A PREGENERATED IMAGE YOU CAN SKIP THIS STEP) First, type `debian --root` to enter Debian as root. then type `adduser <USERNAME>` replacing `<USERNAME>` with your name.
+Finally, you need to setup Debian
+First, type `debian --root` to enter Debian as root. then type `adduser <USERNAME>` replacing `<USERNAME>` with your name.
 Next, type `apt-get install sudo`.